 Using a food processor, combine the almond flour and confectioners' sugar and process until the mixture is fine.
 Then, sift the flour mixture, discarding any large almond pieces if necessary.
 Set aside.

 Add the green apple flavoring.
-For green pastel-colored cookies, add a small amount of green gel coloring and a smaller amount of yellow and beat until well mixed.
+For green pastel-colored cookies, add a small amount of green gel coloring and a little yellow, and beat until well mixed.

 Use a spatula to gently fold the dry ingredients into the egg whites.
 Mix well.
 The batter will be thick.
-Then with a hand whisk, beat the 1/2 egg white until frothy.
-Stir this egg into the almond mixture to soften the batter and moisten it.
+Then, with a hand whisk, beat the 1/2 egg white until frothy.
+Stir this egg into the almond mixture to soften and moisten the batter.

-Snip off the end of the ex-large piping bag and place the round tip into it.
+Snip off the end of the large piping bag and place the round tip into it.
 Then, place the batter into the bag.
-Fold over the top of the piping bag and then roll it down and hold the top so none of the batter can escape.
-Position the bag over the baking sheet and position it vertically straight.
-Pipe 1 1/2-inch circles onto the baking sheet.
+Fold the top of the piping bag over, then roll it down and hold the top so no batter can escape.
+Place the bag over the baking sheet and position it vertically upright.
+Pipe 1 to 1 1/2-inch round circles onto the mats or parchment paper.
 Leave room between each circle for the batter to spread.

 Tap each baking sheet on the counter as you finish piping a full pan.
 Tapping will spread the macaron batter and also help remove air bubbles.
 Use a toothpick to burst any bubbles in the macarons.
 Let the macarons sit for about 30 minutes to form a dried skin on top.
 In dry climates, they might dry out in 10 minutes.
 In very humid climates, it might take longer.
 Test the macaron skins with your fingertip.
 If the batter sticks to your finger, they are not ready and should sit longer.
 If no batter sticks to your finger, they are cured for baking.

-Preheat the oven to 300 degrees F (150 degrees C).
+Preheat the oven to 300°F (150°C).
 Bake the macaron shells for 14-15 minutes.
 Do not brown them or they will lose their color.
 Cool them completely after baking.

-Remove the macarons gently by pulling the mat (or parchment paper) away from the shells.
+Gently remove the macarons by pulling the mat (or parchment paper) away from the shells.
 Place the shells flat side up (upside down) on a large cutting board or another flat surface.
-This will make it easier to add the filling to them and they will also be easier to pick up.
+This will make it easier to add the filling to them, and they will also be easier to pick up.